-Until just a few years ago, when you heard the word “hacker” you associated it with people with malicious intents.
+Until just a few years ago, almost everyone associated the word “hacker” with people with malicious intents.

-But these days a new bread of hackers, known as “white hat hackers” are actually being compensated for hacking companies.
+But these days a new breed of hackers known as “White Hat Hackers” are actually being compensated for hacking companies.

-Companies, like Facebook paying you $500 to find a bug, have learned that the best defense against bad hackers is to hire good hackers to find vulnerabilities in the system before the criminals can find them.
+Companies have learned that the best defense against bad hackers is to hire good hackers to find vulnerabilities in the system before the criminals do.

 It used to be that companies would reach out to hackers and hire them to hunt for these vulnerabilities.